NanoComp/meep/doc/docs/Installation.md

 Meep outputs its fields and other volumetric data in the HDF5 format, so you must install the HDF5 libraries if you want to visualize the fields.

 HDF is a widely-used, free, portable library and file format for multi-dimensional scientific data, developed in the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
-You can get HDF and learn about it on the [HDF homepage](http://www.hdfgroup.org).
+You can get HDF and learn about it on the [HDF homepage](https://www.hdfgroup.org).

 There are two incompatible versions of HDF, HDF4 and HDF5 (no, not HDF1 and HDF2).
-We require the newer version, HDF5, which is supported by a number scientific of visualization tools, including our own [h5utils](http://ab-initio.mit.edu/wiki/index.php/H5utils) utilities.
+We require the newer version, HDF5, which is supported by a number scientific of visualization tools, including [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) utilities.

 HDF5 includes parallel I/O support under MPI, which can be enabled by configuring it with `--enable-parallel`.
 You may also have to set the `CC` environment variable to `mpicc`.
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose one or the other.